c-moeller/slides_oemof_heat_tutorial/example-slides.md

 \normalsize

-# Solar thermal collector

 # Concentrating solar power

 :::::: {.columns}
 ::: {.column  width=65%}
-- Explain
-- what's
-- to
+- Differences to the solar thermal collector:
-- see
+  - Consideration of cleanliness
+  - Consideration of an incidence angle modifier which adapts the optical efficiency
+  - Implementation of a second method to determine the heat losses
+  - Only the direct irradiation is considered
 :::

 ::: {.column  width=35%}